w3c/reporting/EXPLAINER.md

 observer.observe();
 ```

-Shortly after a report corresponding to a given JavaScript context is queued, all callback functions registered with a  `ReportingObserver` in that context are invoked with a copy of the report as a JavaScript object.
+Shortly after a report corresponding to a given JavaScript context is generated (even if there are no endpoints registered), all `ReportingObserver` callback functions in that context are invoked with a copy of the report as a JavaScript object.
 Since the exact details of reports can vary from one browser to another, applications generally should not change their behavior based on the presence or contents of a report, but use this API only for analytics purposes.